Farama-Foundation/Metaworld/README.md

 goal = env.get_goal()  # language + image goal
 ```

-Note that you don't have to use FlattenEnv: you can always just use the
+Note that you don't have to use FlatGoalEnv: you can always just use the
 (wrapped) environments as needed and manually chose the keys that you care about
  for the observations/goals.